-For the LSTR model, ERPT coefficient would take different values depending on whether the transition variable is below or above the threshold.12 If $(\Delta e_t - c) \rightarrow -\infty$, pass-through elasticity corresponds to: ERPT= β_0 .
-If $(\Delta e_t - c) \rightarrow +\infty$, pass-through coefficient becomes: ERPT= $\beta_0 + \phi_0$.
+For the LSTR model, ERPT coefficient would take different values depending on whether the transition variable is below or above the threshold.
+If $(\Delta e_t - c) \to -\infty$, pass-through elasticity corresponds to: ERPT= β_0 .
+If $(\Delta e_t - c) \to +\infty$, pass-through coefficient becomes: ERPT= $\beta_0 + \phi_0$.
 In the case of the ESTR model, pass-through elasticities change depending on whether Δe_t is near or far away from the threshold c, regardless of whether the difference $(\Delta e_t - c)$ is positive or negative.
-Therefore, if $(\Delta e_t - c) \rightarrow \pm\infty$, ERPT is equal to $\beta_0 + \phi_0$; and if $\Delta e_t = c$, pass-through elasticity becomes = β_0 .
+Therefore, if $(\Delta e_t - c) \to \pm \infty$, ERPT is equal to $\beta_0 + \phi_0$; and if $\Delta e_t = c$, pass-through elasticity becomes $= \beta_0$.

 The STR pass-through equation (9) is estimated for 12 EA countries (Austria, Belgium, Germany, Spain, Finland, France, Greece, Ireland, Italy, Luxembourg, Netherlands and Portugal), using quarterly data spanning the period 1975:1 to 2010:4.
 All the data we use are taken from the OECD's Economic Outlook database, except for exchange rate series which are obtained from International Financial Statistics (IFS) of the International Monetary Fund (IMF).
 Inflation rates series represents the quarterly change in consumer prices index (CPI).
 Output growth is constructed using the rate of growth of the real GDP.
 The nominal exchange rate is defined as domestic currency units per unit of foreign currencies, which implies that an increase represents a depreciation for home country.
-Finally, to capture changes in foreign costs, we construct a typical export partners cost proxy (W_t^) that used throughout the ERPT literature (see Bailliu and Fujii (2004) and Campa and Goldberg (2005)): $W_t^ = Q_t \times W_t / E_t$, where Q_t is the unit labor cost based real effective exchange rate, W{it} is the domestic unit labor cost and E_t is the nominal effective exchange rate.
-Taking the logarithm we obtain the following expression: $w{it}^ = q_t + w_t - e_t$.
-Since the nominal and real effective exchange rate series are trade weighted, we obtain a measure of foreign firms' costs with each partner weighted by its importance in the domestic country's trade.13 To determine
+Finally, to capture changes in foreign costs, we follow Bailliu and Fujii (2004) by constructing an exporter partners' cost proxy.
+In logarithms, this latter is measured as follow: $w_t^ \equiv q_t + ulc_t - e_t$, where q_t is the unit labor cost (ULC) based real effective exchange rate, ulc_t is the ULC in domestic country and e_t the nominal effective exchange rate14.
+To determine the lag length of the variables, we follow van

-12 We can define the long-run ERPT as follows: $\left[\sum{j=0}^{N} \beta_j + \sum{j=0}^{N} \phi_j G(s_t; \gamma, c)\right] / \left[1 - \sum{j=1}^{N} \lambda_j\right]$.
-This definition of long-run pass-through was criticized by de Bandt et al. (2008).
+13 We can define the long-run ERPT as the sum of the linear and nonlinear parts of the model: $\sum{j=0}^{N} \beta_j + \sum{j=0}^{N} \phi_j G(s_t; \gamma, c)$.
+This definition of long-run pass-through was severely criticized by de Bandt et al. (2008).
 The authors point out that this measure is very sensitive to the number of lags introduced in the model, leading to inaccurate long-run effect.
-Hence, in our paper we focus solely on the short-run ERPT as given by equation (10).

-13 We have checked the possibility of cointegrating relationship among our variables in ERPT equation (4).
+14 We have checked the possibility of cointegrating relationship among our variables in ERPT equation (4).
 Individual series in level are non-stationary but do not appear to be cointegrated according to Engle-Granger tests.
-As a result, log differences of the variables are used in the the lag length of the variables, we follow van Dijk et al. (2002) by adopting a general-to-specific approach to select the final specification.
-We start with a model with maximum lag length of N = 4, and then dropping sequentially the lagged variables for which the t-statistic of the corresponding parameter is less than 1.0 in absolute value.
+As a result, log differences of the variables are used in the estimation the STR pass-through equation as shown in equation (9).
+Augmented Dickey Fuller (ADF) tests suggest that variables in differences are appropriately described as stationary series.

+Dijk et al. (2002) by adopting a general-to-specific approach to select the final specification.
+We start with a model with maximum lag length of N=4, and then dropping sequentially the lagged variables for which the t-statistic of the corresponding parameter is less than 1.0 in absolute value.